chandruxp/evrythng-js-sdk/README.md

         https://github.com/evrythng/evrythng-devportal

-##CDN version for demo and production
-See Updating the CDN with evrythng-js-sdk

 ##Github version
 Using the automatic generator feature of github, the content of a repository can be accessed via a specific url.